 main teacher–Michael Strubler

 January 11 – March 14, 2019 (8 sessions, excluding Feb.
 15 & 22)

 $400 tuition and fees, payable in 2 payments

 • $200 deposit* due by Dec.
 31 online plus 2nd payment of

 • $200 due on the first day of class

 Class is subject to a minimum enrollment.

 * The deposit is nonrefundable, unless minimum enrollment is not met.

 You must have an Inkwell registration in Teachworks to enroll in this learning camp.
 If you have already registered, you may use your Teachworks calendar to join an open class or click here to enroll.

-If you have not previously registered, fill out the form below before enrollment.
+ONLY if you have not previously registered, fill out the form below to enroll.